Published June, 2012: Updated Saturday December 26, 2015:

 Stir Morning moos powder and water in a sauce pan.

-Heat to a boil, stirring constantly over medium heat.
+Heat milk to a boil, stirring constantly over medium heat.

-Take off heat and let the saucepan cool in an ice bath until the mixture is 100° F.
+Take off heat and let the saucepan cool in an ice bath until the milk cools to 100° F.

 Stir in yogurt culture.